guinetn/browserLocalHomepage/readme.md

 ## Adding a blog item

 * Just create a .md file in /blog folder!
 * Blogs are requested with the github api.
-You won't show local changes.
-Publish!
+You won't see local changes.
+Publish first or create on github!
-* Publish on github to view the blog's files (local server isn't the githup file api!)
+* Publish on github to view the blog's files (local server isn't the github file api!)
 ## Adding a book

 * A book contains topics (grouped links) and/or custom html